davidjbeveridge/mia_portfolio/data/artifacts/s5_cdo.markdown

 ---
 title: "Semester 5&mdash;Calvary Downtown Outreach"
-summary: "Preparing a free meal for the homeless in downtown Las Vegas"
+summary: I helped to prepare a free meal for the homeless in downtown Las Vegas.
 video: //www.youtube.com/embed/anG0E9f5RCs
 ---
 I enjoyed preparing food for the homeless.
 It was a great experience, the